Sadil08/Eduapp/specfiles/spec.md

 - As an admin, I want to create bundles with pricing/metadata, so they are marketable.
 - As an admin, I want to add papers/questions, so content is rich.
 - As an admin, I want analytics dashboards, so I can monitor engagement.
+- As an admin, I want to view all users and detailed profiles (accessed bundles, attempted papers, progress, scores, AI feedback), so I can monitor student activity and performance.

 ### Student Stories
 - As a student, I want public bundle browsing/filtering, so I can discover content.